anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 sudo systemctl restart nginx
 ```

-Fixed by loading the site in mozilla browser... apparently there is some caching issue in chrome.
+Fixed by loading the site in mozilla browser... apparently there is some caching issue in my local chrome which I'll just ignore for now.

 ### From gitlab
 Push the project to master at `43601d65dc3db0c2b697933ce0408b23a21c608d`.

-* Add the `composer install` command
+* Add the `composer install` command to deployment script.

 * Install certbot by [following this tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)
     * Add A records for `books.lpgfmk.xyz` and `www.books.lpgfmk.xyz`